openzfs/openzfs-docs/docs/Getting Started/Debian/Debian Bullseye Root on ZFS.rst

 if multiple disks (mirror or raidz topologies) are used, the data has to be encrypted once per disk.

+Per-user encrypted homdirs encrypts only the datasets for each user.
+The system boots without the need to enter a passphrase.
+No user-data is accessible until the user logs in.
+The homdirs-datasets are automatically unlocked on login and locked on last logout.
+Mixing encrypted and non-encrypted homdirs is supported.

 Step 1: Prepare The Install Environment
 ---------------------------------------